isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 ##### Can I integrate or embed things on pages?

-Yes, Isomer has whitelisted services such as youtube videos with an iframe to be embedded on a page.
-View our [advanced integrations for a full list](/when-to-use-isomer/advance-integrations/).
+Yes, Isomer whitelists selected services to be embedded on pages using an iframe.
+View our [advanced integrations for a full list](/when-to-use-isomer/advance-integrations/)

 ##### I don’t see a layout or component that I want to use in IsomerCMS.
 Can you do it for me?